Mission and History

 - Community: As a community based organization that includes guests, agency partners, volunteers, staff, donors and stakeholders, Rose Haven recognizes that our collaborative efforts are essential to fulfill our mission.

 Rose Haven is a 501C(3) nonprofit, providing sanctuary at our current facility in NW Portland since 2007.

 Rose Haven has been an important resource for women and children experiencing trauma in Portland for more than 20 years.
 We were founded in 1997 as a program of Catholic Charities after our founding director, Sr. Cathie Boerboom, a Good Shepherd Sister, and Joan Van Almen conducted a survey where they walked the streets of Portland and asked women what they needed.
 The overwhelming response was a safe place to go during the day, where they could take their children and access resources.
 Sr. Cathie, Stephanie Banka, Marjorie Phillips and Petria Malone first started Rose Haven based on these priorities.
 Twenty+ years later we are still offering programs based off our guests self-defined needs; offering a low-barrier and accessible community resource center where women can meet physical and emotional needs, access social services and find community.
-Although not a religious organization, Rose Haven operates under the Good Shepherd value system with embodies “Compassion”, “Individual Worth”, “Reconciliation” and “Zeal”.
+Although not a religious organization, Rose Haven operates under the Good Shepherd value system which embodies “Compassion”, “Individual Worth”, “Reconciliation” and “Zeal”.